blocks

 clothing

-For an all day ride, dress in layers to regulate temperature throughout the ride.
-As it warms up, remove layers.
-When it starts to cool down as the sun goes down, put them back on.
-Zippers are very important for temperature regulation.
+For an all day ride, I use layers and use zippers to regulate temperature throughout the ride.
+As it warms up, I can remove layers.
+When it starts to cool down as the sun goes down, I put them back on.
+Zippers provide one of the best means of temperature regulation.
 Tops with long front zippers and jackets with pit zips allow a rider to be comfortable through a varied range of temperatures, simply by opening or closing the zippers.

-Base layers that wick moisture away from the body help you stay dryer and therefore warmer.
+Base layers that wick moisture away from the body will keep one dryer and therefore warmer.
 Many years ago wool was a staple of any cyclist's wardrobe.
 Wool wicks well and stays resilient when it gets wet.
 It's warm in cool weather, and is surprisingly comfortable in warmer conditions.
-It's also one of the best fabrics to wear in rainy conditions, since it will keep you warm even when wet.
-Unfortunately, in the old days, most wool cycling apparel was quite itchy and many cyclists, myself included, moved to synthetics like polypro, thermax and fleece.
+It's also one of the best fabrics to wear in rainy conditions, since it will keep one warm even when wet.
+Unfortunately, in the old days, most wool cycling apparel was quite itchy and many cyclists, myself included, moved to synthetics like polypropylene and fleece.

-Over the years I have used many synthetics with good luck, but with one important exception: The down side of most synthetics is their tendency to retain odor, even after washing.
+In the past, I used various synthetics with good luck, with one important exception: The down side of most synthetics is their tendency to retain odor, even after washing.
 Fortunately merino wool has come to my rescue.
-Merino wool fibers are much finer and therefore less itchy.
-I wear this stuff right next to my skin with no problems.
+Merino wool fibers are much finer and therefore less itchy than the wool I had as a youngster.
+I wear merino wool right next to my skin with no problems.
 And I can practically wear the same top for a week on a bike tour without washing it and without it smelling like a toxic waste dump.
-Wool simply doesn't retain odor like synthetics.
-Wool is now the staple of my cycling wardrobe.
+Wool simply does not retain odor like synthetics.
+Wool is now the staple of my wardrobe.

-Base layers (and others for that matter) need not be cycling specific.
-It's amazing how much rear pockets (or advertisements) add to the price of a garment!
-Smartwool make some nice zipped wool t-necks, which work quite well as a base layer.
-They also make nice wool socks.
-New Zealand, home of 44 million sheep and 4 million people, is also home to several makers of high quality merino wool clothing.
-Icebreaker is one of my favourites.
-I've recently seen Icebreaker gear at EMS in New Hampshire and other outdoor shops, so they seem to be making inroads in the USA.
-If you can't find a local dealer, I can recommend this shop in Queenstown in New Zealand from which friends stateside have placed orders.
-And despite the amazing amount of merino wool clothing there (heaps of long and short and no sleeve tops, tights, undies, caps), finding cycle-specific items like arm or knee warmers there is an exercise in fuitilty.
-While living there, I ordered a pair of NZ made knee warmers from a US company to be shipped back to NZ!
+Despite the amazing amount of merino wool clothing in NZ (heaps of long and short and no sleeve tops, tights, undies, caps), finding cycle-specific items like arm or knee warmers when we lived there was an exercise in futility.
+I actually ordered a pair of NZ made knee warmers from Salsa, a US company, to be shipped back to NZ!
 I did find that I could easily get things made if I provided samples.
 I literally walked down to our local Saturday market and went to one of the booths that had wool tops.
 I took an old pair of leg warmers and they made me two new pair based on the old ones!
 One of the great things about NZ was how easy it is to get things made to order.
+Fortunately I can get my current favorite wool warmers (arm, leg and knee) from Ibex.

 Intro